syncfusion-content/wpf-docs/wpf/Scheduler/DaysView.md

 ![View header text formatting in WPF Scheduler](DaysView_Images/adding-Viewheadertextformatting.png)

 ### View header height
-You can customize the height of the ViewHeader in day , week , work week views by setting `ViewHeaderHeight` property of `DaysViewSettings` in `SfScheduler`.
+Customize the height of the ViewHeader in a day ,week ,work week views by setting `ViewHeaderHeight` property of `DaysViewSettings` in `SfScheduler`.
 {% tabs %}
 {% highlight xaml %}
 <syncfusion:SfScheduler x:Name="Schedule" ViewType="Week">